erizov/Professor/semester_1/lecture_03_specialized_sorting/bucket_sort/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Bucket Sort is the best solution for all problems" ✓ **CORRECT**: Bucket Sort has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Bucket Sort is the best solution for all problems" ✓ **CORRECT**: Bucket Sort has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Bucket Sort is too complex to understand" ✓ **CORRECT**: Bucket Sort can be understood by breaking it down into smaller steps